Hasenn/dokearley/README.md

     - A single type: `DamageEffect`

-    - A composite Resource with fixed fields: `PartiallyBuiltType{foo : "bar", bar : 2501}`
+    - A composite Resource, possibly with fixed fields: `PartiallyBuiltType{foo : "bar", bar : 2501}`

-    - Propagation of fields from placeholders: `{}` giving all the fields to the placeholder's rule.
-(UNSTABLE, will become dicts instead !)
+    - A dictionary, possibly with fixed fields  `{some : "thing"}`

+You can do `{foo : bar}` to tie the value of bar in the placeholders, to foo.
+Note that if `bar = "baz"` is captured, this will produce a resource/dict with both `foo = "baz"` and `bar : "baz"`

+As resources will usually be pruned of unwanted fields, this is okay, but it gives some trouble if warning for mis-named fields that have a typo and mismatch between in-engine and in-grammar

 ---